llnw/RTS-Android-Simple-Player/readme.md

 3. Wait for Android Studio to sync the project files

 4. Click Green run arrow to build and run test app.

-<a name="building"></a>
-## Building Library

-1. Go to Build -> Generate Signed APK bundle

-2. Select "APK"

-3. Set up key store variables -- can use placeholders for test and debug builds.

-4. Choose release or debug build.

-5. Choose v2 APK

-6. Build and drop APK file in JniLibs of another app to use it.

 <a name="api"></a>
 # API